$0 Yukon — After-Divorce Life-Admin Checklist

 Visit the Supreme Court of Yukon Registry at 2134 Second Avenue in Whitehorse.
 You'll need to file Form F56 (Request for Certificate of Divorce) along with your filed copy of the Divorce Judgment.

 If you appear in person, the certificate is typically issued the same day.
-If you request by mail, expect processing delays of 2–4 weeks depending on court workload.
+If you request by mail, allow additional processing time and confirm the current estimate with the Registry.

-How many copies to request: At minimum, get two certified copies.
-You'll need them simultaneously at different agencies — one for Service Canada (SIN update) and one for the Yukon Motor Vehicles Office, for example.
+How many copies to request: Order 3–5 certified copies.
+You'll need them simultaneously at different agencies — for Service Canada (SIN update), Yukon Motor Vehicles, and other records, for example.
 Mailing a single original back and forth between offices creates weeks of unnecessary delay.

 What You Can Do With It